isomerpages/moe-kranjipri/_our-curriculum/Signature Programmes/Our EdTech Journey.md

 ·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;extend their learning beyond the classroom.

 Through carefully designed tools and resources, students acquire and hone their collaborative, critical thinking and communication skills.As they grow in independence through self-directed learning, they also develop digital literacies and the etiquette of responsible device use - building the knowledge, skills, practices and attitudes necessary to thrive as future-ready learners.
-In this way, students are supported in their development of digital literacies.
-They learn the etiquette of the use of devices and understand the importance of new media literacy.
-These are knowledge, skills, practices and attitudes necessary for a future-ready learner.&nbsp; &nbsp;

 **Learning Experience**